tommyettinger/formic/README.md

 ## Version History

  * 0.1.1
    * Initial working release; Strings, integers and some floating-point formats work correctly.
  * 0.1.2
    * Improved handling of hex floats (`%A` or `%a` syntax) from previously-unusable to now matching Java.
+ * 0.1.3
+   * Now Formic converts any `long` or `Long` values that it is given to `double`, because GWT doesn't allow using longs from JS, plus, it converts `java.util.Date` objects to their JS equivalents, allowing date/time conversions to work with them.
+Java's `java.util.Calendar` is not converted because GWT doesn't support it.
  * Future release goals
-   * Verify that dates and times even work.
    * Stress-test all the unusual features and check for equivalence with Java.